faerxi/Project-Ellis/README.md

-# Project-Ellis
+# Project-Elysia
-Specs and implementation of the Ellis scripting language.
+Specs and implementation of the Elysia scripting language.